KishoreKonakanti/DomainAnalytics/README.md

 Description of script files:
 ============================
-PullLinks.py: Loads links to a file (called as linkFile)
+1. PullLinks.py: Loads links to a file (called as linkFile)

-FetchDetailsOfWebsite_HyperThreaded.py: For each link read in step 1, load required details of a website and write to a csv file
+2. FetchDetailsOfWebsite_HyperThreaded.py: For each link read in step 1, load required details of a website and write to a csv file

-WebsiteAnalysis.py: Use Pandas to read csv file and do analysis, draw graphs
+3. WebsiteAnalysis.py: Use Pandas to read csv file and do analysis, draw graphs

 To Do:
   1. Add a parameter file to read required parameters so as to avoid messing with the code
+  2. Add a driver script which takes care of all the above mentioned 3 steps